SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 ui.set_led(nil)
 ```

+!!! hint
-> You could also write ui.set_let(0).
+    You could also write `ui.set_let(0)`.
 The underlying function would then evaluate the value 0 to false.
 All other integer values would be evaluated to true.

 To toggle on and off the LED, we write the following `tick` function: